Schroedinger-Hat/youtube-to-anchorfm/README.md

 **NOTE**: you need to [set up the secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for _ANCHOR_EMAIL_ and _ANCHOR_PASSWORD_.
 This environment variables are mandatory as they specify the sign in account.

-## How can I setup for development and use the script locally?

-To run the script locally, you need `python3` and `ffmpeg` to be available in `PATH` which are used by the npm dependency `youtube-dl-exec`.

-Clone the repository and run `npm ci` to install the exact dependencies that are specified in `package-lock.json`.

-After that, you can edit `episode.json` that is located at the root of this repository.
-It is recommended to specify the id of a short YouTube video in `episode.json` for testing.

-Then, make sure to setup your `.env` file in the root of this repository so you can put the environment variables that you normally specify in the GitHub action YAML file.

-To do that, you can copy `.env.sample` into a file with name `.env`.

-Make sure to specify the mandatory environment variables for logging in to Anchor.fm, `ANCHOR_EMAIL` and `ANCHOR_PASSWORD`.

-Finally, you can do `npm start` to execute the script.

 ## Environment variables